oasis-tcs/openc2-jadn/serialization-rules.md

 2) Object keys are serialized as integer ids in string format
 3) Binary values are serialized in Base64url format

+As with CBOR,
-* Serialization options (e.g., /x) to Binary and Array types do not affect serialized values.
+* Serialization options (e.g., /x) on Binary and Array types do not affect serialized values.
 * The .ID suffix on Choice, Enumerated and Map types does not affect serialized values.

 | JADN Type | M2M JSON Serialization Requirement |